Turkey is one of the only transcontinental countries in the world with part of it sitting in Europe and part in Asia.

 Instead of writing an entire book on the subject, we’ll focus on some of the highlights.

 There are also a lot of other historical sites to visit in Cappadocia outside of the “fairy chimneys”.
 You’ll find homes from the bronze age that were carved into the valley walls by cave dwellers, and if you venture into the Ihlara Canyon you’ll find incredible churches that were carved into the rock faces, like the one at the top of Selime Cathedral.

-It suffices it to say, if you’re heading to Turkey, a trip to Cappadocia should be one of the top things on your to-do list.
+It suffices to say, if you’re heading to Turkey, a trip to Cappadocia should be one of the top things on your to-do list.
 It certainly impressed us during our week there.

 You have probably heard of Turkish coffee, and you might even think it’s the nation’s national drink, but Turks actually drink way more tea than they do coffee, and it’s probably one of the only things they have in common with the English.